rcrowther/django-streamfield-w/README.md

 ## Alternatives
 [Steamfield](https://github.com/raagin/django-streamfield/blob/master/README.md) for Django.

 This app didn't work for me.
-However, the UI, which uses Django's popup mechanism, was interesting, as is the code.
+However, the UI, which uses Django's popup mechanism, is interesting, as is the code.
 There are substantial and notable differences between this app and the code provided here.

 ## If you have done this before
 - [Install](#install)
 - [Add fields](#declaring-fields) to models that will use them
-- Migrate the model
+- (as you would usually) Migrate the models

 That's all.

 ## Install
 No dependencies.
+PyPi,

+    pip install django-streamfield-w

-Download the app code to Django.
+Or download the app code to Django.

 Declare in Django settings,